 How Does a Rotary Vane Air Compressor Work?

-As mentioned, a vane compressor will have multiple radial slots with spring-loaded vanes fitted in them (unlike the concept diagram above), and the rotor is placed eccentrically in a way that the drum is closest to the housing at the outlet port and farthest from it at the inlet.
+A vane compressor will have multiple radial slots with spring-loaded vanes fitted in them, and the rotor is placed eccentrically in a way that the drum is closest to the housing at the outlet port and farthest from it at the inlet.

 Then, every two adjacent vanes form an enclosed space with the corresponding sections of the drum and housing, so that the air trapped in this space from the inlet port undergoes compression due to the shrinking space (spring-loaded vanes compressing into the drum) as the rotor moves around its axis until it reaches the outlet port.

 In order to stop the air from escaping the space between adjacent vanes, there can be some oil lubrication to act as a sealant between the vanes and the housing.
 But, of course, oil-free designs are available.

 An oil-lubricated rotary vane compressor works via the following principles:

-- Firstly, air is drawn in to the compressor through the intake valve.
+Firstly, the air is drawn into the compressor through the intake valve.

 Air is contained between the rotor and stator wall.